42KM Course Map & Description

 Section 3 – 9km: WP2 at Wyadup Rd (13km) to WP3 at Moses Rocks car park (24km total)

 With the Indian Ocean stretching out to the right, the hinterland to the left and just the single track in front of you – this section provides a great escape from the every day.
-Fill up at the Moses Rock WP (no support crew access) and keep on rolling!
+Fill up your soft flasks at the Moses Rock WP (no support crew access) and keep on rolling!

 Section 4 – 11km: WP3 at Moses Rocks car park (24km) to WP4 at Juniper Road (35km total)

-The trail continues its lost world vibe as you continue south from Moses Rock, climbing away from the coastline to reveal magnificent views down to Honeycomb Beach and south towards North Point and Gracetown.
+The trail continues its wilderness vibe as you continue south from Moses Rock, climbing away from the coastline to reveal magnificent views down to Honeycomb Beach and south towards North Point and Gracetown.
 Dropping down to the coastline at Biljedup Creek and then climbing up again to round the Wilyabrup Sea Cliffs, this section includes a number of climbs and descents.
 Some steps and technical sections will start to eat at your energy.

 Section 5 – 7.4km: WP4 at Juniper Road (35km) to Howard Park (42.4km total)